-The Executive Management Bonus Plan award granted to the chief executive officer, Mr. Bradley, called for him to meet as many as possible of seven separate operational and financial objectives within the year 2019.
+The Executive Management Bonus Plan award granted to the chief executive officer, Mr. Bradley, called for him to meet as many as possible of six separate operational and financial objectives within the year 2021.
 The Compensation Committee assigned to each of those objectives a value as a percentage of base salary.
-The objectives and their weightings were as follows: to meet the Company's quarterly budgeted earnings (25% each quarter, total of 100%), to raise \$70 million or more of new capital (50%), to renew or replace each of two designated existing warehouse credit facilities on terms equal to or better than those pre-renewal (50%), to acquire a material new servicing portfolio (100%), to execute three rated securitization transactions after the first quarter of 2019 (40% each, 120% total), to achieve annual originations of receivables exceeding each of five targets (100% in the aggregate, creditable in increments of 20% for reaching aggregate amounts of \$800 million, \$850 million, \$900 million, \$950 million, and \$1.0 billion), and to cause the Company's common stock to trade in excess of each of four targets (80% in the aggregate, creditable in increments of 20% for reaching prices of \$5.00, \$5.50, \$6.00 and \$6.50 per share).
+The objectives and their weightings were as follows: to meet or exceed the Company's quarterly budgeted earnings (25% each quarter, total of 100%), to raise up to \$60 million of debt capital (60%), to renew or replace one of the specific warehouse credit facilities (50%), to execute three rated securitization transactions (30% each, 90% total), to increase the Company's annual originations of receivables to each of four targets (100% in the aggregate, creditable in increments of 25% for reaching aggregate amounts of \$800 million, \$850 million, \$900 million, and \$950 million), and to cause the Company's common stock to trade in excess of each of four targets (100% in the aggregate, creditable in increments of 25% for reaching prices of \$4.50, \$5.00, \$5.50, and \$6.00 per share).

-The total of the seven weightings is 600%; accordingly, the target and maximum possible value to that officer of the award was 600% of his base salary for 2019.
+The total of the seven weightings is 500%; accordingly, the target and maximum possible value to that officer of the award was 500% of his base salary for 2021.

 In a series of meetings, the committee evaluated the chief executive's performance in comparison to the goals.
-The Compensation Committee determined that the budget objective was met in one of the four quarters of 2019, and credited the chief executive with one increment, or 25%.
-The Company was not successful in raising new capital during the year, and no credit was given.
+The Compensation Committee determined that the budget objective was met in all four quarters of 2021, and credited the chief executive with the maximum value, or 100%.
+The Company was successful in raising new debt capital in June 2021, in the amount of \$50 million.
+The Committee credited the chief executive with the full 60% designated for that objective.